otrv4/otrv4/architecture-decisions/005-mix-key.md

 ```

-If we assume a message has been sent by Alice and Bob after the DAKE and we are now at ratchet 3:
+If we assume messages have been sent by Alice and Bob after the DAKE and we are now at ratchet 3:

 Alice                                                              Bob
 -----------------------------------------------------------------------------------------------------------------------
 Increases ratchet_id by one
-Generates new public key A_1 and secret key a_1
+Generates new public DH key A_1 and secret key a_1
 Derives a new DH shared secret using Bob's public key received during the DAKE (B_0)
     k_dh = DH(B_0, a_1)
 Derives the new mix key from the k_dh
     M_3 = SHA3-256(k_dh)
-Mixes the mix key with ECDH in the shared secret K
+Mixes the mix key with the ECDH shared secret to create the shared secret K_3
     K_3 = SHA3-512(ECDH_3 || M_3)
-Uses K in the SHA3-512 to generate root and chain keys
+Uses K_3 with SHA3-512 to generate root and chain keys
     R_3, Cs_3_0, Cr_3_0 = SHA3-512(R_2, K_3)
 Encrypts data message with a message key derived from Cs_3_0
 Sends data_message_3_0 with A_1 --------------------------------->
-                                                                   Generates new public key B_1 and secret key b_1
+                                                                   Generates new public DH key B_1 and secret key b_1
                                                                    Derives a new DH shared secret using Alice's public key received in the message (A_1)
                                                                        k_dh = DH(A_1, b_1)
                                                                    Derives the new mix key from the k_dh
                                                                        M_3 = SHA3-256(k_dh)
-                                                                   Mixes the mix key with ECDH in the shared secret K
+                                                                   Mixes the mix key with ECDH shared secret to create the shared secret K_3
                                                                        K_3 = SHA3-512(ECDH_3 || M_3)
-                                                                   Uses K in the SHA3 to generate root and chain keys
+                                                                   Uses K_3 with SHA3 to generate root and chain keys
                                                                        R_3, Cs_3_0, Cr_3_0 = KDF(R_2 || K_3)
                                                                    Decrypts received message with a message key derived from Cr_3_0

                                                                    Increases ratchet_id by one
                                                                    Derives a new mix key from the one derived in the previous ratchet
                                                                        M_4 = KDF(M_3)
+                                                                   Generates new ECDH keys and uses Alice's ECDH public key (received in
+                                                                       data_message_3_0) to create ECDH shared secret (ECDH_4).
-                                                                   Mixes the mix key with ECDH in the shared secret K
+                                                                   Mixes the mix key with ECDH_4 to create the shared secret K_4
                                                                        K_4 = SHA3-512(ECDH_4 || M_4)
-                                                                   Uses K in the SHA3-512 to generate root and chain keys
+                                                                   Uses K_4 with SHA3-512 to generate root and chain keys from root key 3 (R_3)
                                                                        R_4, Cs_4_0, Cr_4_0 = SHA3-512(R_3, K_4)
                                                                    Encrypts data message with a message key derived from Cr_4_0
                                 <--------------------------------  Sends data_message_4_0